yuehuang2023/cryoNeFEN/README.md

 Additional parameters that are typically set include:
 - `-n`, Number of epochs to train
 - `-b`, Batchsize of the image stack during the training
-- `--lazy`, Lazy loading if full dataset is too large
+- `--lazy`, Lazy loading if the full dataset is too large
 - `--mask`, Mask for accelerating the training
 - `--split`, Split the image stack randomly
 - Neural network architecture settings with `--layers`, `--dim`, `--pe-dim`